erelsgl/badkan/README.md

 Then put the file in the folder database_exports and change its name to private_key.json.

+From the firebase storage, upload manually the badkan_guide.pdf in a bucket named guide.

 Then, go to the Database onglet from your firebase project.
 Create a database and then start in test mode.